toggledbits/DelayLight/README.md

 During manual timing, a trip of a configured sensor or a change to another controlled light will cause the timing to be extended (the event indicates ongoing presence).
 At the end of timing, all devices on the "off" list are turned off.

 Why separate "on" and "off" lists?
 Many of the rooms I control are presence-supervised with motion sensors.
-These rooms have a lot of lights, and when I enter them at night, I usually only need one light to come on.
+Many of these rooms have a lot of lights, and when I enter them at night, I often only need one light to come on.
 The "on" list acts like a simple scene for that purpose: when a configured sensor trips, only the "on" list devices are turned on.
 The "off" list, then, allows me to specify all of the lights in the room, so that when the room is later determined to be unoccupied, I'm assured that *all* of the room's lights are turned off, not just the light that came on with motion.
 That also means that if *any* light on either the "on" list or the "off" list